Planning a trip to New Orleans and looking for the perfect Weekend in New Orleans itinerary?

 Bourbon Street parties and celebrations during Gay Pride month

 The Streetcars of New Orleans are a historic tourist attraction.

 St. Charles Avenue Streetcar is vintage with original seats and open windows

-Understand New Orleans Cemeteries And Tour The Lafayette Cemetery No. 1
+Visit Lafayette Cemetery No. 1

-New Orleans cemeteries are a tourist attraction in themselves.
-The constant hurricanes and flooding which is prevalent in the city and its location on swamps and marshy land necessitated the practice of above-ground cemeteries.
+The constant hurricanes and flooding prevalent in the city and its location on swamps and marshy land necessitated the practice of above-ground cemeteries.

 New Orleans above ground cemeteries are an attraction in themselves

 A great alternative to the cemetery tour is Lafayette Cemetery No. 1 in Garden District.